sajadmh/google-sheets-wordle/README.md

 allKeys.setFontColor("#000000");
 ```

-A `for loop` will uncheck each checkbox (in column BE, rows 3 through 13) that allows the user to submit their guess:
+A `for loop` will uncheck each checkbox (in column BE, rows 3 through 13) that was checked off by the user when submitting their guess:

 ```
 var checkBoxRange = ss.getRange('BE3:BE13');